adamakeo/faxDocument/docs/preferences.md

 If you have Dynamic ISF and/or Dynamic CR, this setting will also limit their ability to make more aggressive adjustments.

-If you have autotune enabled, this setting also limits its ability to make adjustments to your ICR, basal profile and ISF.
+If you have autotune enabled, this setting also limits its ability to make more aggressive adjustments to your ICR, basal profile and ISF.

 ### Autosens Min
 Please read <a href="/autosens-dynamic">Autosense and Dynamic ISF/ICR</a> and <a href="/autotune">Autotune</a> before adjusting this setting.